 Major honours and trophies proved hard to come by in Buenos Aires – it would become a recurring motif of his storied career – but Batistuta was fulfilled by the sense that his play excited the fans regardless of where they finished.
 It was the eye-catching displays at Boca that got Europe talking.
 Tabárez became increasingly aware of the European clubs circling Batistuta and was resigned to losing his most lethal weapon.
 Batistuta was eager for a fresh challenge and an opportunity to introduce the world to the phenomenon of ‘Batigol’.

 He provided potential suitors with an unforgettable audition during the 1991 Copa América for Argentina, when he finished as the tournament’s top-scorer with six strikes.
-His goals and performances prompted Fiorentina to move for him and the rest is history; that year, fans in Florence fell in love with Batistuta and adore him to this day.
+His goals and performances prompted Fiorentina to move for him and the rest is history.
+That year, fans in Florence fell in love with Batistuta and adores him to this day.

 Batistuta determinedly overcame the difficulty in adapting to a different culture and style of football in Italy, and began showing teams in Serie A why Fiorentina placed their belief in him.
 He scored 14 goals in his first season and 19 the following campaign.
 However, his second year was overshadowed by troubles at La Viola and they were relegated to Serie B.